sksamuel/avro4s/README.md

 To interface with the Avro Java API or with third party frameworks like Kafka it is sometimes desirable to convert between your case classes and these records, rather than using the input/output streams that avro4s provides.

-To perform conversions, avro4s provides the `RecordFormat` typeclass which converts to and from Scala case classes and Avro records.
+To perform conversions, use the `RecordFormat` typeclass which converts to/from case classes and Avro records.

-Note: In Avro, `GenericRecord` and `SpecificRecord` don't have a common "Record" interface (just a `Container` interface which simply provides for a schema without any methods for accessing values), so
-Avro4s has defined a `Record` trait, which is the union of the `GenericRecord` and `SpecificRecord` interfaces.
-This allows Avro4s to generate records which implement both interfaces.
+Note: In Avro, `GenericRecord` and `SpecificRecord` don't have a common _Record_ interface (just a `Container` interface which simply provides for a schema without any methods for accessing values), so avro4s has defined a `Record` trait, which is the union of the `GenericRecord` and `SpecificRecord` interfaces.
+This allows avro4s to generate records which implement both interfaces at the same time.

 To convert from a class into a record: